Atropine eye drops for myopia in young adults

 What is atropine?

 Atropine is used in general medicine, and also as an eye medicine or eye drop.
-As an eye drop, atropine 1% is used to dilate (enlarge) the pupil and stop the eye’s focusing mechanism, which has applications for testing the vision and treating amblyopia (lazy eye) in young children, and also for treating some eye diseases in people of any age.8 These side effects are useful for these purposes but not desirable in long-term use for myopia control.
+As an eye drop, atropine 1% is used to dilate (enlarge) the pupil and stop the eye’s focusing mechanism, which has applications for testing the vision and treating amblyopia (lazy eye) in young children, and also for treating some eye diseases in people of any age.

 For more background information on atropine uses in eye care and for myopia control, read All about atropine.